Rohde-Schwarz/daiex/README.md

 ## Other I/Q tools

-The R&S® IQ File Cutter can load I/Q data from support I/Q file formats and export part of the signal to another file. https://www.rohde-schwarz.com/appnote/GFM338
+The R&S® IQ File Cutter can load I/Q data from supported I/Q file formats and export part of the signal to another file. https://www.rohde-schwarz.com/appnote/GFM338

 ## License